Preventing Respiratory Infections in Rats

 •Genetics:

 Genetically, respiratory disease can be passed in the womb or vertically from cage-mates as baby rats grow.
 Pinched and/or pointy noses are more likely to have respiratory problems as it’s harder for them to dispel irritants.
-It’s important to find a source that is breeding out respiratory disease like an ethical breeder, or find a rescue that does proper quarantines and utelizes vets to check over every rat to reduce chances of illness.
+It’s important to find a source that is breeding out respiratory disease like an ethical breeder, or find a rescue that does proper quarantines and utilizes vets to check over every rat to reduce chances of illness.

 •Other Environmental Considerations:

--prevent drafts (make sure there isn’t a ceiling fan, AC, or open window by the cage)
+Prevent drafts (make sure there isn’t a ceiling fan, AC, or open window by the cage)

--ensure humidity is between 40-60%
+Ensure humidity is between 40-60%

--ensure temperature is between 65-80 F
+Ensure temperature is between 65-80 F

--use ammonia controlling bedding so only kiln-dried aspen, kiln-dried pine, hemp, or bioactive.
+Use ammonia controlling bedding so only kiln-dried aspen, kiln-dried pine, hemp, or bioactive

 Supplements: